JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 In Kotlin 1.9.0, a deprecation warning is introduced when the `android` name is used in Kotlin Multiplatform projects.

 <anchor name="declaring-multiple-targets"></anchor>
+## Declaring multiple targets of the same kind

 **What's changed?**

 Declaring multiple targets of the same kind in one project is not recommended and will be forbidden in future releases.